 Allocation is the method used to partition the environmental load of a process when several products or functions share the same process.
-The input wood material for producing CLT/GLT is planed dried softwood lumber and resin.
-Processing CLT/GLT generates a small quantity of by-products (e.g., sawdust, shavings, off-cuts).
+The input wood material for producing CLT is planed dried softwood lumber and resin.
+Processing CLT generates a small quantity of by-products (e.g., sawdust, shavings, off-cuts).
 Following the PCR, Parts A and B, allocation is based on physical properties (e.g., mass or volume).
-For this study, a mass allocation was applied for the primary product and subsequent by-products.
+For this study, a mass allocation was applied for the primary product and subsequent byproducts.
+No packaging inputs are consumed in the production of CLT at the Conway, AR facility.